Skip to main content

 • “The gameplay loop is simple - make decisions and choose technologies to affect the world, for better or worse.”

-• “The art and voice acting are nice, but the barebones choices and mechanics mean that what is a pretty game isn't really much of a game.”
+• “I art and voice acting, barebones 'choices' and mechanics, what is a pretty game isn't really much a game.”

 • replayability